FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

 Let's assume you have already implemented the simple FTP Custom Connector with a third party dependencies to external library named `sftp.jar`.
 Then the `MANIFEST.MF` file should look like this:

-    Custom-Protocol: myftp
-    Protocol-Label: FTP(S) Sample Transfer Site
-    Custom-UI: ftpSampleSite.html
-    Custom-Site: com.axway.st.plugins.site.sdk.ftp.FTPSite
-    Class-Path: myftp/lib/sftp.jar

-Аdd your Custom Connector implementation jar to the `${FILEDRIVE_HOME}/plugins/transferSites/` directory and the `sftp.jar` file to the `${FILEDRIVE_HOME}/plugins/transferSites/lib/myftp/lib/` directory inside the SecureTransport installation directory.
-The final directory structure should look like this:

-    ${FILEDRIVE_HOME}/plugins/transferSites/myftp.jar
-    ${FILEDRIVE_HOME}/plugins/transferSites/myftp/lib/sftp.jar

-After your custom connector jar file, including the third party libraries, is placed in the `${FILEDRIVE_HOME}/plugins/transferSites` directory, the SecureTransport Administration Service should be restarted in order to load and register your Custom Connector implementation as a SecureTransport Transfer Site.

 <table cellpadding="0" cellspacing="0">
    <col/>
    <col/>